 Walnut Creek Trail System

 The Austin Public Works Urban Trails Program is currently developing the Walnut Creek Trail System for people walking and people on bikes.
-Two sections of the Walnut Creek Trail System are completed and open to the public.
-The Urban Trails Program is working to connect these sections, with project funding through the 2016 Mobility Bond.
+Two sections of the Walnut Creek Trail System are complete and open to the public.
+The Urban Trails Program is working to connect these sections, with project funding through the 2016 and 2020 Mobility Bonds.